| Title: | Personalised Synthetic Controls |

 outputs of the parametric model and no further elicitation is required.

-The prior distirbution for the efficacy parameter (
+The prior distirbution for the efficacy parameter () is set

 Ultimately the aim is to estimate the posterior distribution for conditional